-The Master in standardization, social regulation and sustainable Development is now in the new Faculty of Society
+The Master in standardization, social regulation and sustainable Development is part of the Geneva School of Social Sciences

 The creation of these two new faculties is the achievement of several years of consultations, involving external experts and various departments of the University (in particular the participatory Council of SES).
 Signed by the Conseil d'Etat last october, the aim is to form two consistent sets of disciplines to improve governance and interdisciplinary collaboration.
 The project also aims to enable management studies to enhance their international visibility.

 Proud to announce the first six master graduates

 Fabian MUNZ, Tsitsi MUPOPERI, Laila Sukma DINDA, Marissa MORGAN, Janis CUMMINGS and Yi WANG

 The Master’s admitted its first group students in 2011.
 Students coming from around the world have come to study in this programme at the University of Geneva — from as diverse places as Zimbabwe, Japan, Indonesia, Ecuador, and China, to Saint-Gallen Switzerland, Germany, and the United States.
 Their topics of interest mirror the diversity of countries they represent: from water management and environmental activism in Africa to challenges in China’s governance policies and the technology industry in Ecuador.
 The students brough and shared with each other a wide range of backgrounds and experiences.
 Interests in engineering as well as humanities, economics, social sciences, video for social sciences and sustainable development had a large prominence in this group.

 By the end of the second year this group had a particular interest in